 FORCE MAJEURE

-Neither Party shall be deemed to be in default or in breach of this Agreement if such Party is unable to perform because of circumstances beyond such Party's reasonable control.
+Neither Party shall be deemed to be in default or in breach of this Agreement if such Party is unable to perform because of circumstances beyond such Party's reasonable control about which the parties might not have known upon concluding this Agreement.
 Such circumstances (hereinafter referred to as Force Majeure) may occur in any part of the world.

 OPERATION OF THE AGREEMENT